 Other Service Fees.
-Under an agreement with the Fund, DIMA is compensated for providing regulatory filing services to the Fund.
-For the six months ended October 31, 2023, the amount charged to the Fund by DIMA included in the Statement of Operations under "Reports to shareholders" was as follows:
+Under an agreement with the Funds, DIMA is compensated for providing regulatory filing services to the Funds.
+For the six months ended October 31, 2023, the amounts charged to the Funds

+Total Unpaid at

-Fund Total Aggregated Unpaid at October 31, 2023 DWS Government & Agency Securities Portfolio \$730 \$100
+Fund Aggregated October 31, 2023

+DWS Government & Agency Securities Portfolio \$730 \$100

+DWS Tax-Exempt Portfolio \$723 \$175

 Trustees' Fees and Expenses.
-The Fund paid retainer fees to each Trustee not affiliated with the Advisor, plus specified amounts to the Board Chairperson and to each committee Chairperson.
+The Funds paid retainer fees to each Trustee not affiliated with the Advisor, plus specified amounts to the Board Chairperson and to each committee Chairperson.